-FOCUS AREA FOCUS ACTION TIME FRAME INDICATIVE COST Strategic Planning Ourimbah Ensure that the parking strategies outlined in the Ourimbah Town Centre Master Plan area realised, including the provision of additional parking close to Ourimbah Train Station. n/a - Warnervale Ensure that the parking strategies outlined in the Warnervale Town Centre Master Plan and Precinct 7A Master Plan are realised, including the provision of additional commuter car parking in existing and proposed train stations and adequate on-site parking for all new developments n/a - The Entrance Ensure parking strategies outlined in The Entrance Town Centre Master Plan are realised including the provision of a new parking station on the western fringe of the commercial core n/a - CCC Park- ing Assets Gosford Construct new multi-level (1200 + car space) parking station/s within 800m walking distance of the Gosford Train Station 2031-32 \$36 000 000+ Wyong Investigate potential sites for a new parking station on western side of the Pacific Highway based on employment growth over 10 years 2037-38 \$6 500 000+ Terrigal Wilson Road Parking Station expansion if required 2040 \$7 200 000+ Woy Woy Construct a parking station (400 + car space) on the fringe of the Woy Woy CBD 2039-40 \$10 000 000+ Transport for NSW Lisarow Advocate for Transport for NSW to upgrade Lisarow Train Station to a commuter train station 2033-34 - Woy Woy Advocate for Transport for NSW to expand the Woy Woy commuter car parking station 2035-36 -
+FOCUS AREA FOCUS ACTION TIME FRAME INDICATIVE COST Strategic Planning Ourimbah Ensure that the parking strategies outlined in the Ourimbah Town Centre Master Plan area realised, including the provision of additional parking close to Ourimbah Train Station. n/a æ Warnervale Ensure that the parking strategies outlined in the Warnervale Town Centre Master Plan and Precinct 7A Master Plan are realised, including the provision of additional commuter car parking in existing and proposed train stations and adequate on-site parking for all new developments n/a n The Entrance Ensure parking strategies outlined in The Entrance Town Centre Master Plan are realised including the provision of a new parking station on the western fringe of the commercial core n/a 8 CCC Parking Assets Gosford Build a new parking station (or stations) on the fringe of the commercial core, and within 800m walking distance of the Gosford Train Station (approximately 1000 spaces).
+2031-32 \$36 000 000.00 + Wyong Investigate potential sites for a new parking station on western side of the Pacific Highway based on employment growth over 10 years 2037-38 \$6 500 000.00 + Terrigal Investigate the need to expand Wilson Road Parking Station to cater for future development and tourism demands 2040 \$7 200 000.00 + Woy Woy Investigate feasibility of constructing a parking station on the fringe of the commercial core.
+2039-40 \$10 000 000.00 + Transport for NSW Lisarow Advocate for Transport for NSW to upgrade Lisarow station to a commuter station, to modify the train timetable and provide additional commuter parking and secure bicycle storage 2033-34 5 Woy Woy Advocate for Transport for NSW to provide additional commuter parking at Woy Woy station.
+2035-36 2